-Longitude, on the other hand, refers to a east-west position on the Earth.
+Longitude, on the other hand, refers to east-west position on the Earth.
 Lines of longitude, or meridians connect the North and the South Pole.
-They extend to the east and west of the Prime Meridian, reaching up to 180 degrees.
+They extend to the east and west from the Prime Meridian, reaching up to 180 degrees.
 All meridians have the same length - 12,429.9 miles (20,003.93 km).

-Now that you know what is latitude and longitude, let's see how to write coordinates in GPS, our lat long converter, or any other tool.
+Now that you know what is latitude and longitude let's see how to write coordinates in GPS, our lat long converter, or any other tool.